edangelo2/consensys-bootcamp-hardhat/README.md

 **Audit Results:** Documents with the results of evaluating that the steps of processing the purchase orders was correct

 **Community Members** People in general

+# Project Technical Details and Sumbmission requirements

+## Ethereum account to receive your certification as an NFT
+0x745E9390F6Fdcc932AB5b41850aB94C87f224974

+## Dapp Site URL
+The Dapp is hosted in Netifly in the following URL: https://quirky-leavitt-985d0f.netlify.app

+## Smart Contracts Deployments

+The smart contracts are deployed in the Ropsten Network in the following addresses:

+auditEnrollments = "0x7364B83Df2FB101b69c2137790411Cb5e011262d"
+auditAssignments = "0xf5426Bf7cbE8F19E8390F68bb4D033d45e012855"
+DAuditaddress = "0x5344ef29Ac1875A9BbbcD70B21dDeF7403EcacfD"
+auditItemAddress = "0x6345423b2869ed0367D60078930c45E91cb9013D"
+auditResultAddress = "0x98BcDAe1fE42ee106DF1A6aa4221363928a86aE2"

+Note: This can be set up in the config.js file for running locally the Dapp against the deplyed contracts if required.